On Linearly Precoded Rate Splitting for Gaussian MIMO Broadcast Channels: Achievable Sum Rate

-We recall that $\Qm_{\collectionS}$ is defined as \eqref{eq:def-Qs}. \end{proposition} \begin{proof} For given $i,k\in[K]$, let us consider the collection $\underline{\collectionS}_i^{(k)}$ as defined in \eqref{eq:def-Sik}.
+For given $i,k\in[K]$, let us consider the collection $\underline{\collectionS}_i^{(k)}$ as defined in \eqref{eq:def-Sik}.
 It is clearly a minimal collection according to the definition in Section~\ref{sec:RS1}, since no element is a proper subset of another element.
 Now, let us define the following collection

 We notice that $\overline{\collectionS}_i^{(k)} \supseteq \underline{\collectionS}_i^{(k)}$ is a maximal collection according to the definition in Section~\ref{sec:RS1}.
 From \eqref{eq:region1}, we have